wallrio/onservice/help/sub/database_orm.md

 ```

-> The 'scheme' only creates or adds tables and fields, it is not possible to remove information in the database by the 'scheme', to remove it will require manual action.
+> The 'scheme' only creates or adds tables and fields, it is not possible to remove infODMation in the database by the 'scheme', to remove it will require manual action.